The Long Arm of Ayn Rand: Why she still matters, Part 2

 Ayn despised libertarians.
 She didn't believe in a dog-eat-dog world with everyone else for themselves.
 She saw a world with the police, the courts and the armed forces to keep society in check.
 But there would be no role for the government when it came to social security, public health or public education.
 There would be no public infrastructure or transport, no public fire service and no regulations.
 That what would all have to be funded privately.

 It may surprise many, but she also rejected conservatives.

-I want to make clear I'm not a conservative...if anyone destroys this country it will be the conservatives because they do not how to preach capitalism, and because they are based on religious altruism and on that combination of ideas, you can not save this country. - Ayn Rand
+I want to make clear I'm not a conservative...if anyone destroys this country it will be the conservatives because they do not know how to preach capitalism, and because they are based on religious altruism and on that combination of ideas, you cannot save this country. - Ayn Rand

 Ayn Rand and Donald Trump

 And now there is a follower in the White House.
 Gary Weiss, investigative reporter and author of Ayn Rand Nation: The Hidden Struggle for America's Soul says: